 Q: What warranty is involved?

-A: CTI offers a 10-year limited material warranty against, dramatic fading, delamination, and general product failure.
+A: CTI of Acadiana, LLC offers a 3-year limited material warranty against, dramatic fading, delamination, and general product failure.

 Q: How thick is it?